gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

        ([example][apiserver-example]).
 This is currently not possible with the prometheus operator; however, there is an open [issue][prom-op-issue].

+        - Preferred approach: A second prometheus can be created that is running in [agent mode].
+This prometheus can also be deployed/managed by the [prometheus-operator].
+The agent prometheus can be configured to use the API Server for the shoot cluster and use service discovery in the shoot.
+The metrics can then be written via remote write to the "normal" prometheus or federated.

-        - Alternative 1: Use [additional scrape config].
+        - Alternative: Use [additional scrape config].
 In this case, the prometheus config snippet is put into a secret and the [prometheus-operator] will append it to the config.
 The downside here is that it is only possible to have 1 `additional-scrape-config` per Prometheus.
 This could be an issue if multiple components will need to use this.

-        - Alternative 2: A second prometheus can be created that is running in [agent mode].
-This prometheus can also be deployed/managed by the [prometheus-operator].
-The agent prometheus can be configured to use the API Server for the shoot cluster and use service discovery in the shoot.
-The metrics can then be written via remote write to the "normal" prometheus or federated.

-        - Alernative 3: Nothing in the shoot cluster will be monitored.
-This is not really an alternative, but perhaps a stopgap solution until either of the other solutions have been implemented.

     1. Deploy an optional [alertmanager][shoot-alertmanager] that is deployed whenever the end-user [specifies][alerting-doc] alerting.